-We’ll be at the Interfaith Centre table at the Student Services fair in Convocation Mall all day on Wednesday, January 3.
+We’ll be at the Interfaith Centre table at the Student Services fair in Convocation Mall during Week of Welcome.
 Drop by to say hi and learn about the programs we offer for the campus community.

 This is SFU MSA’s ice-breaker event usually held at the end of the first month of the semester, aimed at bringing Muslims together on campus to create a sense of community among Muslim students.
 It provides an fun atmosphere for Muslim students to socialize, make new friends and eat.

 SFU MSA’s prime event of the Fall semester is Islam Awareness Week (IAW).
 During IAW (Islam Awareness Week), we have booths and give away free copies of Qur’an translations and other Islamic literature.
 The purpose of IAW is to a) provide a comprehensible understanding of mainstream Sunni Islam; b) demystify misconceptions about Islam portrayed by the media; and c) facilitate a meaningful and productive dialogue with non-Muslims.

 Drop by the booth if you: have questions about Islam, want free copies of Qur’an and other Islamic literature or just want to chat with a Muslim.

 Our biggest event of the year is United Islam Awareness Week (UIAW) at the end of January.
 This is similar to IAW but on a grander scale.
 It is done in collaboration with several MSAs across Western Canada with world-renowned speakers giving a lecture each day of the week.
 It is a week full of inspiring and captivating UIAW lectures and discussions that have impacted so many Muslims and non-Muslims on their personal spiritual journeys.
 Similar to IAW, we have our booth set up on campus all week from 10am-4pm where we engage in discussion about Islam with non-Muslim students on campus and provide material to anyone that is interested.